-In recent years, Capital Beltway traffic has flattened sales, so Behnke's plans to expand in the area to bring its services closer to home for most of its customers, said John Peter Thompson, chief financial officer and grandson of Behnke's founders.
-Thompson, like his grandparents, cares more about maintaining a good relationship with customers than expanding at all costs, but "we feel that we cannot cater to all of our customers at this site," he said.
+In recent years, Capital Beltway traffic has flattened sales, so the company plans to expand in the area to bring its services closer to home for most of its customers, said John Peter Thompson, chief financial officer and grandson of Behnke's founders.
+Thompson, like his grandparents, cares more about maintaining a good relationship with customers than expanding at all cost, but "we feel that we cannot cater to all of our customers at this site," he said.

-"I wouldn't plant any other tomatoes from anywhere else," said Lawrence Harris, a rector at St. Barnabas Church in Largo, who has been a Behnke's devotee since he moved to Prince George's County in 1966.
-Behnke's donates plants for church fund-raisers and sends staff out to the 55-acre grounds to help them design memorial gardens, he said.
+"I wouldn't plant any other tomatoes from anywhere else," said Lawrence Harris, a rector at St. Barnabas Church in Largo who has been a Behnke's devotee since he moved to Prince George's County in 1966.
+Behnke's donates plants for church fund-raisers and comes out to the 55-acre grounds to help them design memorial gardens, he said.

 "Their image [in the community] is that they have very good quality plants and unusual varieties," Harris said.